tailor your degree to what's important to you

 - PHARM 533 Essentials of Pharmacology and Toxicology (3 credits)

-- Environmental Chemistry Specialization – ENVIRON 540 and ENVIRON 542L are required courses for students specializing in environmental chemistry.
+- Chemistry Specialization – ENVIRON 540 and ENVIRON 542L are required courses for students specializing in environmental chemistry, plus at least one course from the list below.
 Suggested additional courses are listed below; other alternative courses may be substituted with approval by the EEH Chair.

 - ENVIRON 667 Chemical Transformation of Environmental Contaminants (3 credits)